You are here

 Blow flies and flesh flies are attracted to recently deceased animals, where they lay their eggs.
 The larvae infest the animal carcass for 5-10 days before they leave the carcass and wander in search of a dry place to pupate.
 These maggots are unsavory but harmless.

 Maggots that are left to develop turn into adult flies in 5-7 days.
 These are large, sluggish, black or shiny green or blue flies.
 These flies are harmless.
 The flies will not deposit eggs or further develop inside the house.
 By the time the flies emerge, the original carcass is too old and dry for reinfestation.

 Management of blow and flesh flies

-The only necessary control for flesh fly maggots is to vacuum or sweep them up and discard.
+The only necessary control for flesh fly maggots is to vacuum or sweep them up and discard them.
 Then check for dead animals in the walls, attic, etc. Control adult flies by swatting or using a ready-to-use indoor insecticide labeled for fly control.

 Do you live in Iowa and have an insect you would like identified?

 The Iowa State University Plant & Insect Diagnostic Clinic will identify your insect, provide information on what it eats, life cycle, and if it is a pest the best ways to manage them.
 Please see our website for current forms, fees, and instructions on preserving and mailing insects.